 Amidst THE POLITICAL FOG

-Gabriella is a documentary cinematographer, editor, and visual journalist in Washington, D.C.
-Focused on conservation, women's voices, and artists, she has produced award-winning short-form documentaries on staff at National Geographic, filmed over 150 musicians on NPR’s music team, and designed an intensive summer film program for high school students at Yale.
-Gabriella has contributed to projects on Showtime, The Atlantic, and The Dodo, among others.
-She is a graduate of Savannah College of Art and Design and led horseback treks in Chile before moving to D.C. in 2013.
+Gabriella is a Colombian-American documentary cinematographer and producer drawn to stories of home, identity, and hope.
+She produced short-form documentaries on staff at National Geographic, filmed over 150 musicians on NPR’s music team, and designed an intensive summer film program for high school students at Yale.
+Although focused on collaborations with independent filmmakers, Gabriella has contributed to projects for Showtime, Netflix, Moxie Pictures, and TIME, among others.
+She is a graduate of Savannah College of Art and Design and led horseback treks in Pucón, Chile before moving to D.C. in 2013.

 Nadine is the Senior Producer for Video Platforms at The Washington Post.
 Previously, she was video curator and associate producer at The Atlantic where she featured more than 300 short films from independent filmmakers on theatlantic.com.
 She’s a former Fulbright scholar and a graduate of the E.W.
 Scripps School of Journalism at Ohio University.